Department of Chemistry

 Introduction to basic data analysis techniques that include testing hypotheses, establishing tendencies and correlations, experimental design, etc. The course is designed to provide a support to a research chemist in effectively solving everyday problems associated with production and interpretation of experimental data.

 CH 459.
-Spec Topics in Analytical Chem.
+Special Topics in Analytical Chemistry.
 1-3 Hour.

 Special Topics in selected areas of analytical chemistry under the supervision of faculty sponsor.
 Requires permission of instructor.